 Arriving at Kenyon, you will have ready contact with others in your department.
 Opportunities to meet people outside your department will be fewer, but there will be opening ceremonies and a reception, faculty meetings, and as the semester goes on, plays, concerts, and other events where you will encounter colleagues from across the College.
 As you share your interests with them and learn about their interests, keep in mind your need to cultivate good mentors.
 Invite someone for coffee and conversation about your scholarly interests, or ask if you can drop by their office to talk about something on your mind.
 Your department chair may also have suggestions about colleagues outside the department who have something in common with you or perhaps who practice a kind of pedagogy that you use.
 Drawing on these informal contacts and conversations, ask people to serve as your formal mentors.
 If they already have others to mentor, or other service commitments, they may have to decline your request.
 Therefore, in your early weeks at Kenyon, be outgoing, ask questions, and cast your social net as widely as you can.

 Your mentoring group should be comprised of at least one tenured member of your department who serves as the mentoring group chair.
 You will need another member preferably from outside your department (this person may or may not be tenured), and your department chair is also a member by default.
+Consider a “near peer” mentor.
+This is someone who is usually in their second or third year and thus “near” you in career stage.
+They have some experience being at Kenyon but still remember the struggles and questions of being a new professor.
 The names of your mentors should be submitted to the Associate Provost by November 1 of your first year in service to the College.
 If you have not selected one or more members of your mentoring group by that date, the Associate Provost will assign them to you.

 With your faculty colleagues and formal mentors, regular contact is essential.
 While the mentoring group operates together at the end of the year, it may or may not meet as a group and with the member at other times.
 Most mentoring will take place through one-to-one dyads.
 A rule of thumb might be to try to meet with each of your mentors once a month.